mileswildmore18/3D-Portfolio/README.md

 ## Tests

-To test out Brainwave, you will need to run the server by typing this in the terminal and open the localhost from the root directory with this command:
+To test out my portfolio, you will need to run the server by typing this in the terminal and open the localhost from the root directory with this command:
 ```
 npm run dev